abligh/gonbdserver/README.md

 Each `export` item consists of the following (common to all drivers):
 * `name:` the name of the export as served over NBD.
 Mandatory.
+* `description:` the human readable description of the export.
+Optional, defaults to an empty string.
 * `driver:` the driver.
 Currently valid drivers are: `file`.
 Mandatory.
 * `readonly:` set to `true` for readonly, `false` otherwise.
 Optional, defaults to `false`.
 * `workers:` the number of simultaneous worker threads.
 Optional, defaults to 5.